What are the chances of the Mullen Automotive Inc. (MULN) Stock tortoise growing into a hare?

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Mullen Automotive Inc. (NASDAQ:MULN) raised 1.03% to close Friday’s market session at $0.36, higher as compared to yesterday’s close.
-The stock price fluctuated between $0.3305 and $0.37 throughout the trading session with the volume trading being 108934893 shares, which represented a significant variation when compared to the three months average volume of 214.85 million shares.
-The firm’s stock price fluctuated -10.76% within the last five trades and -8.89% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -55.55% in the last 6 months and 35.32% was added to its value over the previous 3 months.
-MULN stock is trading at a margin of 5.71%, 23.73% and -44.61% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Mullen Automotive Inc. (NASDAQ:MULN) dipped -15.11% to close Thursday’s market session at $0.29, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.2916 and $0.344 throughout the trading session with the volume trading being 215667296 shares, which represented a significant variation when compared to the three months average volume of 209.89 million shares.
+The firm’s stock price fluctuated -19.07% within the last five trades and 3.96% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -65.08% in the last 6 months and 1.00% was added to its value over the previous 3 months.
+MULN stock is trading at a margin of -16.91%, -5.06% and -54.28% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Undervalued Stocks To Own In 2023